 Focus on budget and planning.
 It’s important to focus on your budget and how much money you’re willing to spend on renovating your house.
 Here are some tips to help you cost up a renovation.

-One in four homes go over budget, so you must be aware of the common pitfalls and issues before you start planning where your money is going to go.
+One in four homes go over budget, so you need to be aware of the common pitfalls and issues before you start planning where exactly your money is going to go.

 - Allow up to 20% of your budget for expected structural or building work